An angel teams up with a demon to save his sister from an early death at the hands of a goony drug dealer who is eager to pull a trigger.

 Telly grinned with pride.
 “Yeah, fucking with these flesh-bags comes pretty easy.
 But why would I help you?”

 I knew that question was coming.
 I reached into my back pocket and pulled out my Gold Card, placing it in front of Telly on the bar.
-His eyes were locked on it from the moment he saw it.
+His eyes were locked on to the shimmering plastic from the moment he saw it.

-“Is that what I think it is?” he asked.
+“Is that what I think it is?” he asked breathlessly.

 I grinned.
 “Yup.
 The Gold Card.”

-He picked it up with great care and examined it.
+Telly picked up the card with great care and examined it.
 “And this little thing will absolve you of your sins and get you into heaven?”

 “When the time comes to cross over…yeah.
 And I’m willing to give it to you.
 All you have to do is help me.”

-Telly’s mouth closed shut and a look of distrust followed.
+Telly’s mouth closed shut and shot me a narrowed, conspicuous glare.
 “Why don’t you want it?
 Don’t you care about getting into heaven?”

-I told him about my sister, the vision I had, and the dealer who would end up killing her.
-Telly started to understand.
+I told him about my sister and the vision I had about the dealer who would end up killing her.

 “That’s some notion,” he replied.
 “You’re willing to spend eternity in hell just to save this girl’s life?”

-“Sounds fucking crazy,” he said.
+“Sounds fucking crazy,” he said with a shrug of nonchalance.
 “But I guess that’s why you’re the angel and I’m the demon.
-But sure, you got a deal…what’s the plan?”
+Sure, you got a deal…what’s the plan?”

 “You ever wonder who’s right?”
 I asked Telly as we sat on a curb in the Motel 6 parking lot that Friday.
-Cody had been gone for more than a day and Jackie had sniffed through her stash and was starting to come down.
-I knew because we’d watch her pace back and forth outside the hotel room on her phone trying to get a hold of Cody.
+Cody had been gone for more than a day.
+Jackie had promptly sniffed through her stash and was starting to come down from her high.
+I knew because Telly and I would watch her pace back and forth outside the hotel room on her phone trying to get a hold of Cody.
 But Cody wasn’t coming back and soon the goon from the alley would be there to collect his money.
 Money that Jackie didn’t have.

 “What do you mean, who’s right?” asked Telly.